lnanhkhoa/bhvr-boilerplate/README.md

 export type AppType = typeof app;
 ```

-If you wanted to add a database to Hono you can do so with a multitude of Typescript libraries like [Supabase](https://supabase.com), or ORMs like [Drizzle](https://orm.drizzle.team/docs/get-started) or [Prisma](https://www.prisma.io/orm)
+The server includes built-in authentication routes and email service integration.
+You can extend the authentication system or add a database using TypeScript libraries like [Supabase](https://supabase.com), or ORMs like [Drizzle](https://orm.drizzle.team/docs/get-started) or [Prisma](https://www.prisma.io/orm)

 ### Client